Mayor: Masks required in all Moscow city-owned facilities

-Moscow Mayor Bill Lambert on Friday announced a new order requiring the public to wear masks in all city-owned facilities.
+Moscow Mayor Bill Lambert on Friday announced a new order requiring the public to wear masks in all city-owned facilities as 56 new cases of COVID-19 were reported on the Palouse.

-Lambert issued an advisory proclamation encouraging community members and businesses to do their part to help prevent and reduce the spread of COVID-19.
+He also issued an advisory proclamation encouraging community members and businesses to do their part to help prevent and reduce the spread of the virus.

 The proclamation encourages people to get vaccinated, wear face coverings indoors when they cannot maintain a distance of 6 feet or more from those not in their household, and frequently wash their hands.